Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to WCCFTech , the Chinese government has just made a controversial decision to ban the use of Intel and AMD CPUs in government computers.
 This move is said to be aimed at protecting national security and promoting domestic technology development, but it could also lead to a new technology war between the US and China.

 The official reason for the ban is privacy and national security concerns.
 The Chinese government claims that Intel and AMD could collect sensitive data from government computers and use it for espionage purposes.
-However, many experts suspect that this is just an excuse for China to promote the use of CPUs made in China.
+However, many experts suspect that this is just an excuse for China to promote the use of CPUs produced in China.

-The new ban, which takes effect in March 2024, applies to all government computers, including those used in the military.
+The new ban, which takes effect in March 2024, applies to all government computers, including those used in the military .

 Trung Quốc cấm CPU của Intel và AMD trong máy tính chính phủ- Ảnh 1.